jamiepowerTUD/SQA_Assignment/Hand-Book.md

 Code standards offer many benefits to a team such as

 1. Improves readability while also reducing complexity <br>
-		- methods can be unreadable and become difficult to maintain
+		- Methods can be unreadable and become difficult to maintain if a uniformity of style is not enforced.
 2. Prevents the unnecessary reusing of code as well as highlights errors <br>
-		- Reduces redundancy and simplifies error catching
+		- Reduces redundancy and simplifies error catching as the code is easier to understand.
 3. Encourages positive integration of teams <br>
-		- Allows team members to follow and collaborate on one anothers work
+		- Allows team members to follow and collaborate on one anothers work.
-4. Reduce the overall cost of development
+4. Reduce the overall cost of development <br>
+		- Coding standards lead to less major errors and setbacks within a project.

-5. Offers accountability of work and ensure correctness of code
+5. Offers accountability of work and ensure correctness of code <br>
+		- Without coding standards in a team, each member of the team would have their own unique approach and style of writing code.

 <br>
 coding standards offer tried and testing benefits to organisations